AudreySabri/deep-learning-anisotropy/README.md

 First, you must specify the model (**mlp** or **bnn**) and the path to your training database in <code>.env</code>.

 In case you want to train a model from scratch, you must specify your desired configurations in the config folder described above.
-Depending on the type of network that you want to train, in the respective respective <code>/config/{mlp or bnn}_pipeline_config.py</code> file, make sure to set
+Depending on the type of network that you want to train, in the respective <code>/config/{mlp or bnn}_pipeline_config.py</code> file, make sure to set

 ```
 train: bool = True